 4. Don’t switch jobs or quit.

-This may be out of your control, especially in these crazy Covid days, however; if a career change is part of your plan, it's best if it doesn’t coincide with the loan approval process.
+This may be out of your control, especially in these crazy post Covid days, however; if a career change is part of your plan, it's best if it doesn’t happen until AFTER you close your the loan.
+Many lenders are required to do a verification of employment just prior to funding (day before or day of).
+The loan will be at an extreme risk of failure if your employment status has changed.

 5. Don’t make large deposits without a paper trail.